At the start of the COVID-19 pandemic, in line with Government guidance, we asked that staff work from home wherever possible.

 Staff who have been identified as high risk or had previously been shielding and who are unable to work from home or return to work following a Council risk assessment, are required to liaise with their line manager to discuss and agree how their outstanding annual leave will be utilised for the remainder of the annual leave year.

-Regarding the situations outlined above, where staff are working from home and balancing childcare/school needs, they will require to liaise with their manager to agree weekly working hours/pattern of work.
+Where parents are working from home and balancing childcare/school needs staff will require to liaise with their manager to agree weekly working hours/pattern of work.
 Changes to work patterns including both working days and hours should be given full consideration by all line managers.

 Where the total number of contracted hours cannot be worked and all other possibilities have been exhausted, staff will need to identify and agree with their managers: